-Course Title & credits Components of the course Eligibility Pre-

-Code criteria requisites of the course
+Course Title & Code credits Components of the course Eligibility criteria Pre- requisites of the course

-the course

 Lecture Tutorial Practical

 Tourism Marketing 4 3 1 0 Pass in class Nil

 (DSC-3.1) XII

 The aim of this course is to give the students a wide knowledge of the existing and emerging trends in the field of tourism marketing.
 The module includes the operation techniques of tourism marketing.
 It enables basic knowledge of marketing principles, study to suitability of alternative promotional approaches and to formulate marketing plans for tourism industry.